 Chinese is extremely logical and consistent.

 This is a set of building blocks that has evolved over 5,000 years in a relatively linear progression.
-The same can not be said about the English language.
+And you can't exactly say the same about the English language!

 Just think of the English words for the Chinese equivalences above:

 Train, windmill, millwheel/waterwheel, tram/trolley, car/automobile, horse and cart/trap and pony.